Chart Color Schemes

 Bacchus Marsh is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bacchus Marsh, as per the latest Census evaluation, dwelling structures consisted of 84.5% houses and 15.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 90.9% houses and 9.1% other dwellings.
+In Bacchus Marsh, as per the latest Census, 84.5% of dwellings were houses, with the remaining 15.5% being semi-detached, apartments, or other types.
+This compares to Melbourne metro's figures of 90.9% houses and 9.1% other dwellings.
 Home ownership in Bacchus Marsh stood at 34.0%, with mortgaged dwellings at 39.2% and rented ones at 26.8%.
 The median monthly mortgage repayment was $1,700, lower than Melbourne metro's $1,800.
-Median weekly rent was $330, compared to Melbourne metro's $351.
-Nationally, Bacchus Marsh's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $375.
+Median weekly rent in Bacchus Marsh was $330, compared to Melbourne metro's $351.
+Nationally, Bacchus Marsh's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing